rife2/rife2/README.md

 Here's an example snippet that should help you compile and run this example with Gradle.
 Please make sure to adapt the artifact versions to the latest ones.

-RIFE2 doesn't publish dependencies for _jsoup_ nor _Jetty_ because neither of them should be packaged with a production deployment.

-You will want to:
-* depend on `org.jsoup:jsoup` if you want to parse HTML pages in RIFE2's web testing API
-* depend on `org.eclipse.jetty` if you're launching the embedded server like in these examples

 ```kotlin
 application {
     mainClass.set("HelloWorld")